-If you are a service provider looking to provide Bed & Breakfast services in Ireland, you may obtain further information and relevant contact details from the Failte Ireland website in the links below.
+If you are a service provider looking to provide Bed & Breakfast services in Ireland, you may obtain further information and relevant contact details from the Failte Ireland website.

 Fáilte Ireland has sub-contracted its accommodation registration assessment and classification functions covering hotels, guesthouses and other categories of registered accommodation to SouthWestern.

 The following competent authorities websites provide general information relevant to operating a bed and breakfast in Ireland.

 - Health & Safety guide for catering and hospitality ( Health and Safety Authority)

 - Health and Safety Regulations ( Health and Safety Authority)